-- (i) established our first diversity and inclusion guild (called the Tech Diversity Guild) which will provide us the opportunity to hear from everyone and make data driven decisions around what programs to invest in going forward; - (ii) continued to engage with the LGBTQI community in relation to support, connection and inclusion via the internal 'Spectrums of Equality' group; and - (iii) continued to measure diversity and inclusion metrics in our annual staff engagement survey - Engagement data led to targeted initiatives that have seen our overall diversity and inclusion related metrics remain steady YOY at 88%.
-89% of employees indicate they feel comfortable to be themselves at REA and 92% feel that REA Group invests in creating a diverse and inclusive culture (Australian engagement survey data as at November 2018).
+- (ii) continued to engage with the LGBTQI community in relation to support, connection and inclusion via the internal 'Spectrums of Equality' group; and - (iii) continued to measure diversity and inclusion metrics in our annual staff engagement survey - Engagement data led to targeted initiatives that have seen our overall diversity and inclusion related metrics remain relatively steady YOY at 87% (prior year 88%).
+88% of employees indicate they feel comfortable to be themselves at REA and 88% feel that REA Group invests in creating a diverse and inclusive culture (Australian engagement survey data as at November 2019).